Brown-University-Library/geodata_rigeodb/README.md

 <u>CURRENT VERSION</u>: ossdb_2023_07

-- OSSDB SQLite: the primary database, a SQLite / Spatialite database that can be used in desktop GIS packages such as QGIS and ArcGIS Pro, and SQL database tools like the QGIS DB Manager, Spatialite GUI, and DB Browser for SQLite
+- [OSSDB SQLite](https://github.com/Brown-University-Library/geodata_ossdb/raw/main/current_db/ossdb_sqlite.zip): the primary database, a SQLite / Spatialite database that can be used in desktop GIS packages such as QGIS and ArcGIS Pro, and SQL database tools like the QGIS DB Manager, Spatialite GUI, and DB Browser for SQLite

-- OSSDB File Geodatabase: a copy of the database in the ESRI File Geodatabase format, which can be edited in ArcGIS Pro (the Spatialite format in ArcGIS Pro is read only)
+- [OSSDB File Geodatabase](https://github.com/Brown-University-Library/geodata_ossdb/raw/main/current_db/ossdb_esri_gdb.zip): a copy of the database in the ESRI File Geodatabase format, which can be edited in ArcGIS Pro (the Spatialite format in ArcGIS Pro is read only)

-- OSSDB Summary: a two-page summary of the database with instructions on how to connect to it in QGIS and ArcGIS Pro (included with the database download)
+- [Summary](https://raw.githubusercontent.com/Brown-University-Library/geodata_ossdb/main/current_db/bul_ossdb_summary.pdf): a two-page summary of the database with instructions on how to connect to it in QGIS and ArcGIS Pro (included with the database download)

-- OSSDB Documentation:
+- [Documentation](https://raw.githubusercontent.com/Brown-University-Library/geodata_ossdb/main/current_db/bul_ossdb_guide.pdf): in-depth documentation that describes database updates, contents, structure, and instructions for accessing via GIS and database software (included with the database download)

-- Metadata: one record for each feature and table in the database; click on the markdown (.md) copy for a readable version (included with the database download)
+- [Metadata](https://github.com/Brown-University-Library/geodata_ossdb/tree/main/current_db/metadata): one record for each feature and table in the database; click on the markdown (.md) copy for a readable version (included with the database download)

 ## Features